ComputationalCryoEM/ASPIRE-Python/docs/source/orientation_estimation.rst

 - CPU/GPU dispatch within ``build_clmatrix``.
 When GPUs are available the class invokes CUDA kernels that drastically reduce wall time for large datasets.
-- Randomized neighbor selection when ``n_check < n`` so that expensive comparisons focus on informative pairs.
 - Caching and lazy-evaluation of ``clmatrix`` and distance matrices to avoid recomputation when multiple synchronization strategies are explored.
 - Shared ``max_shift`` and ``shift_step`` parameters that influence accuracy/runtime